FarmDyn/documentation/docs/template/environmental_accounting_module.md

 ```

 Note, that the calculated surplus differs from the surplus calculated
-for the threshold under the fertilizer directive (see chapter 2.11.4).
+for the threshold under the fertiliser directive (see chapter 2.11.4).
 For the environmental accounting, the estimated losses from storage,
 stable etc. are modelled precisely whereas fixed, prescribed values are
-used for the fertilizer directive.
+used for the fertiliser directive.